TSA Agents Want More Money

 Key Takeaways:

-• TSA agents, represented by the American Federation of Government Employees (AFGE), are in contentious contract negotiations with the agency, with their current agreement expiring on December 9th.
+• TSA agents are currently in contract negotiations with the agency, with their existing agreement set to expire on December 9th.

 See a mistake?
 Contact us.